eclipse-sumo/sumo/CONTRIBUTING.md

-In order to allow the development of separate external modules for SUMO (which are not part of the mainline repository) every source code directory lists the files and subdirectories where modfications need to be made available under the EPL and in a separate list which files / directories are considered interfaces to external modules, as an entry point see the [contribution README in the src dir](src/README_Contributing.md).
+In order to allow the development of separate external modules for SUMO (which are not part of the mainline repository) every source code directory lists the files and subdirectories where modifications need to be made available under the EPL and in a separate list which files / directories are considered interfaces to external modules, as an entry point see the [contribution README in the src dir](src/README_Contributing.md).